News

 Announcement

-From Trauma to Trust: Police and Community Collaborative Training
+Fall 2019, From Trauma to Trust: Police and Community Collaborative Training

-This spring, Equal Justice USA is continuing to lead an effort to facilitate healing and build trust between the community and police with a goal of better responses to trauma in the wake of violence.
+This fall, Equal Justice USA is continuing to lead an effort to facilitate healing and build trust between the community and police with a goal of better responses to trauma in the wake of violence.
 A team of facilitators will be leading trainings on trauma-informed responses to violence with the Newark Police Department and Newark…

 Read More